Abbate11/Blog/README.md

 ## Description

 Built my first blog page that takes user input, saves the input to local storage, and then appends the information to a second page where the information is formatted in a blog post.
 Each new post is appended to the page while saving previous posts.
 I also added a light/dark mode toggle button to change themes.
 Due to time restaints, I wasn't able to get the styling as nice as I would like.
 But I wanted to make sure the js functionality was working above all else.
+Still some bugs, but baseline functionality should be there.

 ## License